 United Way of Western Connecticut shares your deep concern for the health and well-being of our community, particularly the impact of the COVID-19 pandemic on our most vulnerable residents, and provides you with important information below on available food assistance resources and opportunities for individuals and organizations to support community needs.

 Food System Community Response

-Grab and go meals will be available Mondays and Wednesdays from 10:00am-11:30am throughout the district for any child 18 and younger.
+Grab and go meals will be available Mondays, Wednesdays and Fridays from 10 am-11:30 am throughout the district for any child 18 and younger.
 You will receive 2 days of breakfast and lunch on Mondays and 3 days of breakfast and lunch on Wednesdays for each child.
 Your child does not need to accompany you to the grab and go.
 You can drive up and a meal will be delivered to you or stations will be available for a walk up pick up; please refrain from congregating in a single area.
 Locations and times could change the following week.
 Any changes will be communicated via a robocall.
 If you have any questions or have challenges getting to one of these locations, you can email DPS School Nutrition.
-The locations open on Mondays and Wednesday from 10:00am-11:30am are as follows:
+The locations open on Mondays, Wednesdays and Fridays from 10 am-11:30 am are as follows:

 - Mill Ridge Primary School, 49A High Ridge Road, Danbury, CT 06811

 - Rogers Park Middle School, 21 Memorial Drive, Danbury, CT 06810

 - Stadley Rough School, 25 Karen Road, Danbury, CT 06811